Merkel fights for majority in tight German election race

 Hugely popular at home for her steady "step by step" leadership during five years of global and euro zone financial crisis, supporters have taken to waving "Mutti" (Mum) signs at rallies, reflecting her image as a caring mother of the nation.

-She has presided over a robust economy and booming labour market.
+She has presided over a robust economy and booming labor market.
 At 6.8 percent, the German jobless rate is roughly one-quarter that of Greece, which stands at more than 27 percent.

 "Germany has had four good years.
 We accomplished a lot together," Merkel said in a CDU campaign letter received by over 5 million German households on Friday.